Updated: Which European countries have opened their borders?

 Hungary opened its borders without restrictions to citizens of the European Union, the European Economic Area (excluding the United Kingdom) and of Switzerland on 21 June.

 Serbian citizens are also allowed to cross the border.
-Ukrainians are allowed for up to 24 hours if they remain within 30 kilometers of the border.
+Ukrainians are allowed for up to 24 hours if they remain within 30 kilometres of the border.

 People coming from South Korea and Japan on business are allowed to enter, if they are senior members of a company that is registered in a country of the EU or the EEA.